bsalex/angular-loading-overlay/README.md

 It also allows you to create **preconfigured handlers** and wrap **promises** to show and hide overlays on promise work started and finished.

-The module has integration with [Spin.js](http://spin.js.org/) via [angular-loading-overlay-spinjs](https://github.com/bsalex/angular-loading-overlay-spinjs).
+The module has integration with **[Spin.js](http://spin.js.org/)** via [angular-loading-overlay-spinjs](https://github.com/bsalex/angular-loading-overlay-spinjs).
+See Docs & Examples for more information.

+The module has integration with angular **$http service** via [angular-loading-overlay-http-interceptor](https://github.com/bsalex/angular-loading-overlay-http-interceptor).
 See Docs & Examples for more information.

 Should you have any questions, feel free to contact me on Gitter [![Join the chat at https://gitter.im/bsalex/angular-loading-overlay](https://badges.gitter.im/bsalex/angular-loading-overlay.svg)](https://gitter.im/bsalex/angular-loading-overlay?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)